kazkansouh/SpiralVase/README.md

 STL files.

-The following command will read the `examples` file and put the STL files into a directly called STL directory and put the PNGs in to a directory called PNG.
+The following command will read the `examples` file and put the STL files into a directly called `stl` directory and put the PNG files in to a directory called `png`.

 ```bash

 generate.py --stl-dir stl --png-dir png examples

 ```

+The examples file contains a JSON representation of command line arguments for the sincircle.py script (see below).

 ### Spiral Vase

 ![Spiral Vase](./img/vase.png)